 The desire to talk about this issue was motivated by several things.
-For one, Melissa has served in a paid staff position (part-time) at our home church, Uptown PCA, for about a decade.
+For one, Melissa has served in a paid staff position (part-time) in women’s ministry for about a decade.
 And so, part of the discussion was her reflections on serving on a church staff and how that has shaped her thinking on this issue.

 The second reason for discussing this topic is because of what is happening here at the Charlotte campus.
 I have been so excited to see more and more female students coming to RTS to pursue theological education.
 There is a vibrant community of women on campus led by our Community Life Coordinator, Mallie Taylor.